 Right now, there's no known “cure” for low AMH, but potential methods for increasing levels are being studied.
 One example: A study in the Journal of Human Reproductive Sciences found that moderate exercise was “associated with improved age-specific levels of ovarian reserve.”

-In both of these studies, however, it's important to understand that even raising AMH levels (if that's deemed possible) wouldn't reverse egg loss — once an egg is gone, it's gone.
+It's important to understand, however, that even if raising AMH levels was deemed possible, it wouldn't reverse egg loss — once an egg is gone, it's gone.

 When does it make sense to test your AMH levels?

 Whether or not you’re currently trying to conceive, testing your AMH levels with the Modern Fertility Hormone Test can help you make proactive decisions about your fertility journey in the future: